ArgonneCPAC/CosmoExplorer-DESCEvent/README.md

 | T002       | 0.5613| 250.611 | 10.00| 0.6968 |
 | T003       | 0.6968| 341.979 | 8.694| 0.0581 |

+> [!IMPORTANT]
+> These simulations are provided for demonstration purposes.
+Don't use them outside of this demo.

 ## Caveats and known issues
 - **This platform is in an early development stage**, so expect things to fail and be patient :).
 If you run into issues, please report them (see below), this will help us to improve the application.